People with sex and gun convictions are required to register with police. CPD can’t keep up.

 Outside the office, Dale Miller was bundled up, waiting in line to register, which he is required to do every 90 days.
 He said he lives across town and it had taken him two hours and three buses to get there.
 He left his house at 4:30 a.m. because he wanted to be near the front of the line since four other attempts to register failed when police told him they were at capacity.

-Chicago Police did not answer questions about why the registry office was moved or why it was moved to a non-central location.
+Chicago police did not answer questions about why the registry office was moved.

 Another man in the line, Leo Charles, said the process is even more difficult for people who are unhoused.
 The law requires those without an address to register every week.
-Charles has housing now but was previously unhoused.
-He said his entire week revolved around showing up to register and scrounging together money for transportation.
+Charles has housing now but previously was unhoused.
+He said his entire week centered on showing up to register and scrounging together money for transportation.
 It added an extra barrier to the already arduous task of finding a job and housing.

 “You’ve already been convicted, you already served time, you already did what you’re supposed to do.
 And now, you know, gotta sit out here in the public’s eye just lined up a block long — rain, sleet, snow,” Charles said.

-Waiting outside is not just a problem of being exposed to the elements.
-Some men in the line said it placed them at risk of violence.
-One young man in the line nervously looked over his shoulder.
+Some men in the line said waiting outside also placed them at risk of violence.

-“We already registered as gun offenders so we don’t have nothing out here to protect ourselves.
-So anybody who rides past and sees us, that don’t like us, they can harm us right here and get away with it,” he said.
+“We already registered as gun offenders, so we don’t have nothing out here to protect ourselves.
+So anybody who rides past and sees us, that don’t like us, they can harm us right here and get away with it,” one man in line said.

-Chicago police did not answer questions about the potential danger flagged by the former police commander.
+Chicago police did not answer questions about the potential dangers of waiting outside.

 Increasing resources or decreasing registries

-Casey said in order for registries to operate, they need to have offices at multiple locations so people can easily and safely register.
-She also said they need to be reliably open — so people don’t get turned away.
-All that requires increased staffing.

-Casey said she believes registries are a useful tool for police, but right now the units are being starved.
+Casey said she believes registries are a useful tool for police, but right now the units are being starved without enough staffing.

 Public records show the number of people working on registries has been significantly cut, from 18 in 2021 to 10 in 2022.